monsoons-blog/blog/theotherkhanblog/content/notes/When_The_Mirror_Melts.md

 gendered.
 The beloved's gender is never specified.
 And indeed, poets like Ghalib were witnessing the devastation of colonialism.
 A colonialism that crystalized the binary genders in a region of the world where languages like Bangla were not gendered but became so with time.
-Every queer person has felt the ache presented in these *shers, has felt the discomfort of knowing they are not whom the world told them they are.
+Every queer person has felt the ache presented in these *shers*, has felt the discomfort of knowing they are not whom the world told them they are.
 The ghazal's universality shines in even Hollywood, where the Wachowski sisters likely knew nothing of ghazals or sufism, but wished to portray this ache and what it is to witness the mirror melt.

-As an engineer, I try to mirror the world in code — to represent it, compute it, solve it.
+As an engineer, I try to mirror the world in code: to represent it, compute it, solve it.
 But code is not the world.
 It is a translation.
 And in a culture that treats science as the only valid form of knowing, these poets remind us of something older: there are other ways of understanding.
 The ghazal doesn’t offer certainty.
 It offers recursion.
 Reverberation.
 A thousand mirrors reflecting one another in paradox and pain.